 Let’s take a look at the architecture of the solution, which is displayed in the diagram below.
 The big difference between a “local” vSAN datastore and HCI Mesh is the fact that the DOM Client and the DOM Owner have been split up.
 So instead of having the “DOM Owner” locally, it is now remote on the remote cluster, pretty smart implementation if you ask me.
 Now as you can imagine, this will have some impact on your network requirements/design.

-Let’s list out all of the recommendations, considerations and requirements for those who are planning on using HCI Mesh.
+Let’s list out all of the recommendations, considerations, and requirements for those who are planning on using HCI Mesh.

-- A vSAN Datastore can be mounted by up to 64 vSAN hosts, this includes the “local hosts” for that vSAN Datastore.
+- A vSAN Datastore can be mounted by up to 64 vSAN hosts for 7.0 U1, and 128 host for 7.0 U2

 - 10Gbps NICs is the minimum required for hosts.